Uber Account Hacked? Here Are Your Next Steps

 What to do if you’re locked out of your hacked Uber account

 Occasionally, users may find themselves locked out of their Uber accounts.
 This can happen if your account was hacked and actions were performed that violate Uber’s terms of service, such as identity or financial fraud.
-It can also occasionally happen to drivers if documents are expired.
+It can also occasionally happen to drivers if documents have expired.

 You can find a full list of reasons why your account might be locked on Uber’s help site.